-SOURCE: Thomson Reuters; Bloomberg; Daily Finance; TechCrunch; company SEC filing; McKinsey Global Institute analysis

-In addition, digital platforms create a new form of competitive advantage: communities of users and developers.
+SOURCE: Thomson Reuters; Bloomberg; Daily Finance; TechCrunch; company SEC filing; McKinsey Global Institute analysis In addition, digital platforms create a new form of competitive advantage: communities of users and developers.
 From gaming systems to social media sites, the most successful platforms build a strong community of users who reinforce the attraction of the platform.
 After investing in Apple hardware, users are more likely to remain loyal and stay within its iOS ecosystem to purchase apps, music, and other content.
-Apple announced a half-billion dollars' worth of sales of apps and in-app purchases in the first week of January 2015 alone.61 The same dynamic applies to Android developers, to the armies of TripAdvisor and Yelp reviewers, and to the millions of individuals who post original videos on YouTube.
+Apple announced a half-billion dollars' worth of sales of apps and in-app purchases in the first week of January 2015 alone.
+The same dynamic applies to Android developers, to the armies of TripAdvisor and Yelp reviewers, and to the millions of individuals who post original videos on YouTube.
 Tech and tech-enabled firms may also turn to communities to solicit design ideas and product feedback, provide product and service updates, and announce future products.
-Chinese mobile phone maker Xiaomi has established an online community of its fans, which it uses to crowdsource information about product features and improvements that will resonate with users; it uses the group's insights to build improvements into frequent software updating, dramatically accelerating the product development process.62

-Technology firms are disrupting value chains and unlocking new capacity in the economy

-Digital platforms can aggregate the products and services offered by multiple providers, creating a single portal where consumers can search, compare, and purchase.
+Chinese mobile phone maker Xiaomi has established an online community of its fans, which it uses to crowdsource information about product features and improvements that will resonate with users; it uses the group's insights to build improvements into frequent software updating, dramatically accelerating the product development process.62 Technology firms are disrupting value chains and unlocking new capacity in the economy Digital platforms can aggregate the products and services offered by multiple providers, creating a single portal where consumers can search, compare, and purchase.
 This has transformed the way consumers book travel and transportation, choose financial products, and shop for consumer goods.
 In such cases, traditional distributors (such as travel agencies, insurance agencies, and car dealers) have found their profits squeezed-or have been completely put out of business.
 Think of the bookstores shuttered by Amazon, the video stores wiped out by Netflix, or the travel agents rendered obsolete by Expedia.
 The disruption unleashed by tech and tech-enabled firms often plays out in the consumer's favor.
 Using their cost structure advantages, tech firms often go after a market-leading position by creating consumer surplus.
 Some provide free or low-cost products or services where traditional businesses have charged fees for years.
 Skype, for instance, shifted some \$37 billion to consumers in 2013 alone (Exhibit 26).
-This effect is most visible in consumerfacing industries, especially service industries in which a middleman or distributor has traditionally added value to both providers and consumers.
+This effect is most visible in consumer- ^{\$37}B consumer surplus created by Skype in 2013 alone

-61 "App store rings in 2015 with new records," Apple corporate press release, January 8, 2015.
+[&]quot;App store rings in 2015 with new records," Apple corporate press release, January 8, 2015.
 See also John Paczkowski, "The stickiness of iOS makes it tough for Apple users to stray," All Things D, January 29, 2013.

-62 China's digital transformation: The Internet's impact on productivity and growth, McKinsey Global Institute, July 2014.
+62 China's digital transformation: The Internet's impact on productivity and growth, McKinsey Global Institute, July 2014. facing industries, especially service industries in which a middleman or distributor has traditionally added value to both providers and consumers.
+Exhibit 26 Digital players such as Skype disrupt traditional business models and shift huge value from incumbents to consumers

-1 International Skype-to-Skype calls, including video calls.

-2 International VoIP-transported calls, including Skype-to-phone calls, excluding PC-to-PC and Skype-to-Skype calls.

-3 International TDM-carried calls (time division multiplex, traditional means for international calls transfer).

-4 Assuming average 2013 price of \$0.17 per minute for an international phone call.
+- International Skype-to-Skype calls, including video calls. - 2 International VoIP-transported calls, including Skype-to-phone calls, excluding PC-to-PC and Skype-to-Skype calls. - 3 International TDM-carried calls (time division multiplex, traditional means for international calls transfer). - 4 Assuming average 2013 price of \$0.17 per minute for an international phone call.